 If you are in prison, please use this list to find support or ask questions about your rights behind bars.
 If you are not in prison yourself but want to get involved in advocating for TGNC incarcerated people, consider reaching out to one of these groups or being a pen pal.
-Or contact the Transgender Rights Project, Lambda Legal's initiative to win equality for TGNC people in all areas of life, through impact litigation, policy development and public education.
+Or contact the Transgender Rights Project, Lambda Legal's initiative to win equality for TGNC people in all areas of life, through impact litigation, policy development and public education (lambdalegal.org or 866-542-8336).